open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 ```

 When using views that produce multiple metrics from single instrument, it's
 crucial to rename the metric to prevent conflicts.
-For example, the following
-code does not rename the metric, leading to a name conflict.
-OpenTelemetry will
+In the event of conflict,
-emit an internal warning but will still export both metrics.
-The impact of this
+OpenTelemetry will emit an internal warning but will still export both metrics.
-behavior depends on the backend or receiver being used.
-You can refer to
+The impact of this behavior depends on the backend or receiver being used.
+You
-[OpenTelemetry's
+can refer to [OpenTelemetry's
 specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#opentelemetry-protocol-data-model-consumer-recommendations)
 for more details.